Eggplant & Olive Caponata

 4. Pat the eggplant dry with paper towels.

-5. Heat 1/2 cup of the olive oil in a heavy, wide pot over medium-high heat.
+5. Heat 1/2 c olive oil in a heavy, wide pot over medium-high heat.

 6. Working in batches, fry the eggplant until browned all over, about 10 minutes.

-7. Transfer the eggplant with a slotted spatula to a bowl.
+7. Transfer the eggplant with a slotted spoon to a bowl.

-8. Add the remaining 1/4 cup olive oil, the celery, and the onions to the pot.
+8. Add the remaining 1/4 c olive oil, celery and onion to the pot.

-9. Cook over medium heat until just soft, about 10 minutes.
+9. Cook over medium heat until just softened, about 10 minutes.

-11. Return the eggplant to the pot.
-Stir in the currants and vinegar.
+12. Return the eggplant to the pot and stir in the currants and vinegar mixture.

-12. Simmer, stirring gently and often, until the juices thicken a bit, 10–15 minutes.
-(Remove the bay leaf before serving.
+13. Simmer, stirring gently and often, until the juices thicken slightly, about 10 to 15 minutes.
+Remove the bay leaf before serving.

-13. Season with pepper.
-Refrigerate for at least one day and up to one week.
+15. Refrigerate for at least 1 day and up to 1 week before serving.